mristin/bimprove-scenarios/ontology/scheduling/scenario.md

 In many cases, if the system is tracking the status and not the user, we use structured
 <ref name="topic_management#comment" />s.
-For example, the task corresponding to a <ref name="truck_guidance#delivery" /> is converted to a
+For example, the task corresponding to a <ref name="on-site_logistics#delivery" /> is converted to a
 <ref name="topic_management#topic" />.
 So when the delivery is terminated, we can close the <ref name="topic_management#topic" />
 (which we control), but we can only notify the <ref name="scheduler" />.